 Tires on any vehicle are very important.
 It is where the rubber meets the road.
 Bike tire pressure is a very important facto.
 Depend on where you are riding and what type of tires are on your Electric bike will determine an optimal tire pressure for your bike.

 If you are like me and have a new fat tire E-bike, you are a little confused about the proper tire pressure to use.
 Unfortunately, unlike on your car's recommended tire pressure, fat-tire bikes air pressure can vary significantly.
 This post Fat Tire Pressure Guide for An E-bike is here to help you understand what the right tire pressure is for you.

-There are many variables to decide on the best tire pressure for a fat Tire E-bike.
+There are many variables to decide on the best bike tire pressure for a fat tire E-bike.
 Generally, fat-tire E-bike riders use pressures at around 8 PSI for soft conditions or even a little lower in snow and sand.
 12-15 PSI is good for trail riding and 20 PSI for on-road or urban riding.
 Other factors like the type of bike, weight of the rider, personal preference and a number of other variables will also determine a good tire pressure to use.
-A general rule is the wider the tire the lower the air pressure it can handle.

-I recently posted the question on a few E-bike Facebook groups, "What is the best Tire pressure for your fat tire E-bike and how does it affect your battery life.?"
+I recently posted the question on a few E-bike Facebook groups, “What is the best bike tire pressure for your fat tire E-bike and how does it affect your battery life.?”
 I quickly learned that there are too many variables to get one definitive answer.